aappleton8/OpPermissions/README.md

  - oppermissions.command.check : Enable the player to check if a command is blocked | Default: false
  - oppermissions.command.list : Enable the player to list all the blocked commands | Default: false
  - oppermissions.command.command : Enable the player to use the blocked commands | Default: false
+ - oppermissions.command.show : Let the player be notified every time someone tries to use one of the commands on the blocked command list, even if it is unsuccessful | Default: false
+ - oppermissions.showopattempts : Let the player be notified every time someone tries to use the */op* or */deop* command, even if it is unsuccessful | Default: false

 ## Config:
 All configurable options for this plugin are in the 'config.yml' file.
 This file contains the following fields.